Welcome to the homepage of Gandante.

 Each tour lasts 1:30 to 2:00 hours.
 Each guide can take up to 25 people.
-The price is 80 euros for a guide.
 Looking for a specific walk, but she is not listed?
 Ask us!
 We also guide on demand.

 Discover Ghent by bike!
 The car free city centre is easily crossed by bike.
 A bike gives you the freedom to explore the 19th century belt around the centre.

 For a group of max.
 25 persons with attendance, guidance and booking €100/150.

 Depending on the theme chosen the tour is about 2 to 4 hours.